Julow/Unexpected-Keyboard/CONTRIBUTING.md

 ### Adding a translation

-Please consider the notices about translations of the debug variant of the app in the previous section.
-These files must be created manually!
-To do so, take a look of the already existing debug translations and copy and translate the `app/src/debug/res/values/strings.xml` accordingly.

 The `app/src/main/res/values-<language_tag>/strings.xml` file must be created by copying the default translation in `app/src/main/res/values/strings.xml`, which contain the structure of the file and the English strings.

-To check that `strings.xml` is formatted correctly, run `./gradlew generateTranslationTemplates`.
+To check that `strings.xml` is formatted correctly, run `./gradlew syncTranslations`.
 This will modify your files.

 The store description is found in `metadata/android/<locale>/`, `short_description.txt` and `full_description.txt`.